 And then we thought, why not get the opinion of an actual peanut butter expert — which is to say, a six year old?
 So here’s a (highly edited) recording of a taste test we did with our niece.
 Enjoy.

 Peanut butter wasn’t the only food introduced at the 1904 St. Louis World’s Fair — waffle cones also made their debut.
-The concessionaire was Benton Harbor, MI’s House of David, a Christian Israelite sect headed by the notorious “King” Benjamin Purnell.
-We talked about Purnell in the Series 5 episode “Exceeding Great.”
+The concessionaire was Benton Harbor’s House of David, a Christian Israelite sect headed by the notorious “King” Benjamin Purnell (“Exceeding Great”).

 - Carver, George Washington.
-How to Grow the Peanut and 105 Ways of Preapring it for Human Consumption.
+How to Grow the Peanut and 105 Ways of Preparing it for Human Consumption.
 Tuskegee, AL: Tuskeegee Institute Press, 1918.